 Living in a restoration home has its drawbacks, but also some surprising bonuses.
-Its definitely a world of pluses and minuses, with only a supposed end in sight.
-But then life is like that anyway, so maybe deadlines although helpful ought not to be the ultimate goal.
+Its definitely a world of pluses and minuses, with an ever moving end in sight.
+But then life is like that anyway.
+So maybe deadlines, although helpful, ought not to be the ultimate goal.

 The home we have bought here in France is old, but we are not certain how old.
 The house purchase information says late 1800s.
 The beams in the attic say much earlier.
 One of these days, like in those restoration programmes I avidly watch, I would like to get the beams dated.
 But it is not yet top of the priority list.

 Because of its location it was one of those first things earmarked to change.
-Well, after insulating the attic.
+Well…, after insulating the attic.
 And tearing out some walls.
-And putting in a kitchen… Okay there’s rather a long list before changing the heating system.
+Putting in a kitchen.
+Oh, and a bathroom.
+And a pub.
+Yup, a pub of our own.
+That’s what the boiler room is earmarked for as it just has that vibe.
+So, there’s rather a long list before putting in a new heating system.

 For more Restoration Home (and Garden)…

 We upload pictures (when we can) to Flickr of our restoration home and garden works, if you would like to *see* more.
 And coming soon(ish) will be videos on our YouTube channel showing work undertaken.
 In the meantime, our animals general show off their antics, and help with the restoration on Instagram.

 Our Restoration Wish List

 If you are particularly interested in our restoration work, we have set up a Wish List on Amazon of items we must buy to help us restore our old house and garden.
 If you wish to help with any of these (anonymously or not), you can purchase and they will be sent direct to us.